Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

   });
 ```

 To access the demo from a web browser copy it somewhere under you root webserver directory.
-You can also add it to the standard Lightstreamer demo pages under "LightstreamerHome/pages/demos" directory and access it as: <i>http://<your lightstreamer http address>/demos/StockListDemo_JMS/</i>.
+You can also add it to the standard Lightstreamer demo pages under "LightstreamerHome/pages/demos" directory and access it as: <i>http://_your_lightstreamer_http_address_/demos/StockListDemo_JMS/</i>.

 You can also simply start by opening the index.html file with your browser.